-“Folie Á Deux” by Laura Rose • Monthly Muse (2017)
+“Folie Á Deux” by Laura Rose (Musepapers 2017)

 The MUSE has spoken!
 Laura Rose’s essay, “Folie Á Deux,” is a winner in our first-ever Monthly Muse writing prompt on Childhood/Parenthood.
-Find the complete list of winners and finalists here.
+Find the complete list of winners and finalists here and check out this month’s prompts here and share your own musings.

 Folie Á Deux

-Laura Rose
+by Laura Rose

 It’s a still, sweet July evening.
 The air is cool, the sky cloudless.
 The birds are chattering away in the hedgerow outside of our cabin where my family spends the summer.
 We’re isolated from the world.
 Mile after square mile of dense Pennsylvania forest stretches out beyond the hedgerow, a four-mile dirt road separates us from the nearest town.
 My father is on the front porch staring into the woods.
 I watch him through the kitchen window.